peanut-king-solution/pxt-pks-controller/README.md

-# pxt-pks-controller
+# pxt-pks-controller #beta

 Peanut King micro:bit extension for bluetooth control.
 Dynamically configure a custom interface on a companion app and seamlessly interact with it using sliders, buttons, joysticks, and variables.

-WARNING: This extension works for micro:bit v2 only!
+WARNING: This extension may work for micro:bit v2 only!

 ## Summary